chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_landing.md

 ## Census Capabilities

 The Census is a data object publicly hosted online and an API to open it.
-The object is built using the [SOMA](https://github.com/single-cell-data/SOMA) API and data model via its implementation [TileDB-SOMA](https://github.com/single-cell-data/TileDB-SOMA).
+The object is built using the [SOMA](https://github.com/single-cell-data/SOMA) API specification and data model, and it is implemented via [TileDB-SOMA](https://github.com/single-cell-data/TileDB-SOMA).
 As such, the Census has all the data capabilities offered by TileDB-SOMA including:

 **Data access at scale**